MileHacker Logo

 Ticketing & Routes

-• SL Access Card: Reusable smart card for Stockholm metro, buses, trams.
-Load with single-journey tickets or multi-day passes (24h, 72h, 7-day).
+• SL Access Card: Reusable a smart pass for Stockholm metro, buses, trams.
+Load with single-journey passes or multi-day passes (24h, 72h, 7-day).

 • SL App: Purchase mobile tickets or travelcards.
 Contactless payment with credit/debit card also possible.